minorua/Qgis2threejs/docs/source/Exporter.rst

          Uses z coordinate or m value of each vertex. the evaluated value is added to it.

          These options can be chosen when the layer geometries have z coordinates or m values.
-         Cannot be chosen when the object type is Extruded or Overlay (polygon).
+         Cannot be chosen when the object type is Extruded or Overlay.

 * Style